 If you want to transport two older children on a trailer cycle, consider a two-seater trailer cycle, such as the Weehoo Turbo.

-What trailer is best for you?
+Which bike attachment for kids is best for you?